SeanMarcusJensen/Exam_DataScience/Report.md

 To analyze the first applcation (Product).
 I would start with finding the mean and standard deviation pclass, fare and embarked to get some sense in where most people lay.

+One way to do analyzis of the dataset is to use ANOVA Test / this is a test to determine if there are any significant diffrences between means of two or more groups.
+This can be then used on Survived and age.

 I would need to know if most people are middle-class and how spread they are.
 The same for fare and embarked, it will be very interessting to see if the Fare is very spread.
 I would think it is, because the cabins would vary in price based on quality and size - meaning, smaller families can do with smaller cabins, and larger families with larger cabins.
 Yet, families of 2 could also pay as much as larger families because of cabin quality and PClass.
 This will be exiting to see when starting the analyzis.

 Comming to visualizations I'm going to use corr_heatmap to see the correlation between the different attributes. this is quite useful to see how the different attributes correlate / affect eachother.